RaphaelW1tt/GI4Society/README.md

 # GI4Society
-Repository for Geoinformation in Society (WS 2017/2018)
+Repository for the project of Geoinformation in Society (WS 2017/2018).

-Project work for the course "Geoinformation in Society" in the winter semester 2017/2018 at ifgi, University of Münster.

 Project members:
 - Raphael Witt
 - Zhendong Yuan

-- Mohammad Robiul Hussain
+To get the project application running, just download/clone this repository and open the *index.html*.
+There are no further installations required.